Table of Contents

 How Do I Know If My Dog's Cough Is Serious?

-If your dog has difficulty breathing along with the cough, then it may be serious.
+It may be serious if your dog has difficulty breathing along with the cough.

 When Should I Be Concerned About My Dog's Cough?

 You don't need to worry if your pup has the occasional cough.

 However, if your dog's coughing is more frequent, you should take him to the vet.

 Take your furry friend to the cough if the dog's cough worsens over time.

 It would help if you also had the vet check any dog cough that comes with the loss of appetite.

 You also want to be aware of other symptoms, such as your dog seeming generally unwell.

 Your vet will examine your dog and possibly run tests to get a definitive diagnosis.
 He may take fluid samples and ask questions.